 I came across these burned out public housing buildings on the Near North Side.
 The vinyl siding is melted and collapsing off of the building.
 Why are they left like this?
 They look worse than many of the abandoned historic… Continue Reading

-I once read an article in the Washington Post years ago about how cities in the suburbs of Washington, DC were learning that non-brick construction allowed fires to spread quickly, and they were revising codes to require brick on sides… Continue Reading
+Update: Rebuilt with much of the same construction materials.
+I once read an article in the Washington Post years ago about how cities in the suburbs of Washington, DC were learning that non-brick construction allowed fires to spread quickly, and… Continue Reading

 The Poplar Street Bridge was the last of the four great bridges over the Mississippi in downtown St. Louis, and the sixth to cross the river in the city limits.
 Like all of the bridges, it has its own distinct… Continue Reading

 I came across this bizarre sight while on my survey of Hyde Park last weekend: a row of unfinished buildings lining a street cleared of all historic structures.
 All the houses are unfinished, unsecured, falling apart, and cheaply built, but… Continue Reading